Chronology of discoveries of water on Mars: Mars Global Surveyor

 Map showing distribution of hematite in Sinus Meridiani, as seen by TES.
 This data was used to target the landing of Opportunity Rover.
 Hematite is usually formed in the presence of water.
 Opportunity landed here and found definite evidence for water.

 The Mars Global Surveyor's Thermal Emission Spectrometer (TES) is an instrument able to detect mineral composition on Mars.
 Mineral composition gives information on the presence or absence of water in ancient times.
 TES identified a large (30,000 square-kilometer) area (in the Nili Fossae formation) that contained the mineral olivine.
 It is thought that the ancient impact that created the Isidis basin resulted in faults that exposed the olivine.
-Olivine is present in many mafic volcanic rocks; in the presence of water it weathers into minerals such as goethite, chlorite, smectite, maghemite, and hematite.
+Olivine is present in many mafic volcanic rocks; in the presence of water, it weathers into minerals such as goethite, chlorite, smectite, maghemite, and hematite.
 The discovery of olivine is strong evidence that parts of Mars have been extremely dry for a long time.
 Olivine was also discovered in many other small outcrops within 60 degrees north and south of the equator.
 Olivine has been found in the SNC (shergottite, nakhlite, and chassigny) meteorites that are generally accepted to have come from Mars.
-Later studies have found that olivine-rich rocks cover more than 113,000 square kilometers of the Martian surface.
-That is 11 times larger than the five volcanoes on the Big Island of Hawaii.

-On December 6, 2006 NASA released photos of two craters called Terra Sirenum and Centauri Montes which appear to show the presence of liquid water on Mars at some point between 1999 and 2001.
+On December 6, 2006, NASA released photos of two regions called Terra Sirenum and Centauri Montes, which appear to show the presence of liquid water on Mars at some point between 1999 and 2001.

-Hundreds of gullies have been discovered that were formed from liquid water, possible in recent times.
+Hundreds of gullies have been discovered that were formed from liquid water, possibly in recent times.
 These gullies occur on steep slopes and mostly in certain bands of latitude.

-Below are some examples of gullies that were photographed by Mars Global Surveyor.
+Below are some examples of gullies photographed by Mars Global Surveyor.

-Group of gullies on north wall of crater that lies west of the crater Newton (41.3047 degrees south latitude, 192.89 east longitide).
+Group of gullies on north wall of crater that lies west of the crater Newton (41.3047 degrees south latitude, 192.89 east longitude).
 Image is located in the Phaethontis quadrangle.

 Gullies in a crater in Eridania quadrangle, north of the large crater Kepler.
 Features that may be remains of old glaciers are present.
 One, to the right, has the shape of a tongue.